matthewtglove/flexible-pomo-obsidian/README.md

 #### Clear Pomo WorkBench

 Clears the pomo workbench.
 Active note will not be removed if timer is active and not on a break.

+#### Show Current Progress

+Invokes a modal that shows the current task items that are new or ticked during a Pomodoro sequence.

+#### Move Note Up

+Moves the current Active Note up in the Workbench.

+#### Move Note Down

+Moves the current Active Note down in the Workbench.